Anti-pluricanonical systems on Fano varieties: Effective birationality

-\begin{prop} Let $d\in \N$.
-Then there exist numbers $\tau\in (0,1)$ and $m\in\N$ depending only on $d$ satisfying the following.
-If $X$ is a $\tau$-lc Fano variety of dimension $d$, then $|-mK_{X}|$ defines a birational map. \end{prop} \begin{proof} \emph{Step 1}.
+\emph{Step 1}.
+In this step we setup basic notation.
 If the proposition does not hold, then there is a sequence $X_i$ of Fano varieties of dimension $d$ and an increasing sequence $\epsilon_i$ of numbers in $(0,1)$ approaching $1$ such that $X_i$ is $\epsilon_i$-lc and if $m_i\in\N$ is the smallest number such that $|-m_iK_{X_i}|$ defines a birational map, then the $m_i$ form an increasing sequence approaching $\infty$.
-Let $n_i\in\N$ be the smallest number so that $\vol(-n_iK_X)>(2d)^d$.
+Let $n_i\in\N$ be a number so that $\vol(-n_iK_{X_i})>(2d)^d$.
 First we want to show $\frac{m_i}{n_i}$ is bounded from above.
-Assume this is not the case , so we can assume the $\frac{m_i}{n_i}$ form an increasing sequence approaching $\infty$.
-We will derive a contradiction by the end of Step 4.
+Assume this is not the case, so we can assume the $\frac{m_i}{n_i}$ form an increasing sequence approaching $\infty$.
+We will derive a contradiction by the end of Step 9.
+Finally in Step 10 we prove $m_i$ is bounded which is again a contradiction.\\

-We apply Steps 1-9 of the proof of Proposition \ref{p-eff-bir-delta-1} in our situation.
-Recall that those steps did not use $\delta$ and the $N_i$.
-We use the notation and assumptions made in those steps.\\